Last updated: January 26, 2019

 Of course, content that requires the Java plug-in is being expunged from the internet.
-Some web browsers include a visual prompt when you encounter Java content and Java is disabled or not installed.
+Some web browsers include a visual prompt when you encounter Java content with Java disabled or not installed.
 This is not the case with Microsoft Edge.
 Edge users who encounter Java content in a web page won’t necessarily see any indication that the content is missing.
 In essence, Edge users must know Java content is present, but not displaying.

 Windows 10 not only includes the Microsoft Edge web browser but includes the Internet Explorer web browser too.
 The aha! moment — Internet Explorer still supports Java.
 Microsoft realizes that prohibitive plug-in compatibility issues exist with Edge.
 Their solution is to bundle Internet Explorer with Windows 10.
 If you run into Java content in Edge, you must view it Internet Explorer (see links below for Chrome and Firefox).